 Thus, the expanding aesthetic consciousness and number od cosmetic operations, the development of cost effective facial injectables, and the ageing population are all factors driving the growth of the facial injectable market during the forecast period.

-In 2020, the aesthetics segment dominated the facial injectable market.
+In 2021, the aesthetics segment dominated the facial injectable market with a revenue share of 72%.
 The increased usage of facial injectables for aesthetic operations such as lip lines, facial lines, and wrinkles on the face has fueled the expansion of the segment.

 The therapeutic segment, on the other hand, is predicted to develop at the quickest rate in the future years.
 This is due to growing use of facial injectables to treat focal hyperhidrosis, blepharospasm and strabismus.